 Student employees at NAU have a network of peers and professionals who care about their success.
 Student employees receive mentoring and professional development from their co-workers, supervisors, and NAU Career Development.

 Should students work during their first year?
 Accordion Closed

 This depends on the student.
 When making a decision about employment, students should consider their course load and ability to adapt, multitask, and manage their time.
 On-campus employers hire every semester and are encouraged to hire first-year students!

 What types of jobs are available on campus?
 Accordion Closed

 NAU has more than 500 unique student employment positions on campus in eight role categories.
 Visit our Classification & Compensation page to view role category descriptions and examples of student jobs in each category.

-What's the difference between student employee and student intern?
+What’s the difference between student interns and student employees?
 Accordion Closed

 Do student employees get paid for all work-related tasks?
 Accordion Closed